Within Walking Distance from the Inn:

 Friday nights June through August at the Hurley Conrad bandstand near the Capitol Building.

-Now in its 30th season of live performances.
+Live performances since 1970.
 Plays done periodically throughout the year.

 The Posey House